 If you want to just try out a small investment to see whether investing is right for you, and you want to be able to control everything from your phone, Stash Invest is another high-quality trading app.

 Stash allows you to start trading on the market for stocks as low as a dollar, with little to no transaction cost.
 However, it focuses on pre-packaged diversified portfolios rather than specific stocks, so it lacks the kind of control you can get from something like Scottrade.

 A Few Final Thoughts

-For those just starting out as a trader, the simplicity and consistency of Scottrade is something to consider as a beginner’s option.
+Scottrade again is commonly regarded as a platform suitable for new traders.
 Investments and trading can become a complicated process, with all manner of fees and technical requirements that can make your head spin if you’re not ready.

 As such, you want an online broker that will make the process easy for you, with minimal fees and a reasonable starting investment.
 You don’t want to get lost on your first day on the market, after all.